Western Animation: The Road to El Dorado aka: The Road To Eldorado

 Mayincatec: The native culture is sort of a blend of all the typical Hollywood Aztec/Mayan/Incan traits.

 Meaningful Echo: "To err is human, to forgive Divine."
 First used as a means of appeasing Tzekel-Kan when they dismiss his "tribute".
-Later, said back to Miguel by the Chief all but saying out loud he knows Miguel isn't a god but doesn't care.
+Later, said back to Miguel by the Chief, all but saying out loud he knows Miguel isn't a god but doesn't care.

 Not So Great Escape: Takes on a pronounced zig zag through the beginning of the film: Miguel and Tulio avoid arrest through impressive Flynning only to fall into a bull pen.
 They make a dramatic exit with the bull mowing down some of their pursuers, jumping off of a high wall into open barrels full of water to elude the others.
 They pull the lids over themselves, only to be hoisted aboard a ship bound for the New World and have a large, heavy chest piled on top to keep them from getting out.
-At sea, the chest is removed, and they emerge dramatically in full view of the crew, promptly locked in irons for an involuntary audience with Cortez.
+At sea, the chest is removed, they emerge dramatically in full view of the crew, and are promptly locked in irons for an involuntary audience with Cortez.
 They are thrown in the brig as stowaways and presumably flogged, eventually sneaking out in the dead of night with the help of Altivo's fetching skills.
 After another dramatic escape when Altivo jumps overboard, all three wind up at sea in a rowboat, dying of starvation and thirst.
 Fortunately, they miraculously beach themselves a stone's throw away from a landmark in their map to El Dorado.

 Ocean Madness: Referenced after Miguel, Tulio, and their horse Altivo have been floating for God-knows how long and then suddenly wash ashore: